A grant proposal is a request for funding that organizations submit to grant-making bodies.

 Besides the project description, you need to mention how it will improve the education system.

 Detail how your project will improve student’s productivity, increase their knowledge, and make their overall learning process better.

 Educational projects usually involve a team of people who will put the idea into practice.
 Provide more information about each team member and why this person can perform their duties.

 Even though the inspiration can’t be forced, an art project should be time-specific.
 Mention the start and end date of your activity.

-Primarily you should convey your message to the Grantee, even if they don’t know much about the kind of art you create.
+Primarily you should convey your message to the grant-making organization, even if they don’t know much about the kind of art you create.
 Explain the idea in the simplest way so anybody can understand it clearly.

 Unlike other organizations, an NGO needs to drill down to the key community issues and show how deeply its work can affect the people it’s meant to serve.